Discrimination against transgender men: Sexual violence

 services for transgender or intersex people."

-Counting Ourselves also found that only 11% of trans participants had been able to receive support after sexual violence and abuse.
-The study also found that 50% of transgender men experienced someone attempting to rape them or succeeding in raping them.
+Bathroom access

+Some sources show that trans men have increased issues with safely accessing bathrooms aligned with their gender identity as compared to the overall trans population. one survey reported that 16% of transgender male participants had been verbally harassed in public bathrooms, compared to 9% for all participants.
+29% of trans men and boys have been told or asked if they were using the wrong bathroom, which includes 42% of younger trans men, and 49% have avoided using public bathrooms altogether.

+In 2025 (conducted in 2022), the same survey found that 56% of transgender men and boys in Aotearoa have been told or asked if they were using the wrong bathroom.
+53% were found to have avoided going to the bathroom because of fear of having problems stemming from their trans identities.

 Misgendering

 Transgender men's experience of misgendering—being referred to or categorised with a gender they do not identify with—may vary from receiving verbal insults to experiencing physical assault.
 Increased rates of misgendering are positively associated with psychological distress among transgender people, including gender dysphoria and anxiety.
 A 2009 study of transgender men in the San Francisco Bay Area interviewed nineteen trans men on their experiences post-transition.
 The study reported that nearly all interviewees "claimed that their fear of violence or harassment stemmed from the worry that other men would react violently if they judged the interviewees' masculine practices as effeminate or not appropriately masculine".
 Even when others generally read them as male, trans men interviewed reported a need to defend their masculinity or carefully avoid conflict to prevent violence from male peers after transition.

 Healed double mastectomy (top surgery) scars on a transgender man.
-Many transgender men undergo gender affirming surgery in order to alleviate gender dysphoria.
+Many transgender men undergo gender-affirming surgery to alleviate gender dysphoria.

-Racism
+In relation to racism

 Trans men and transmasculine people of colour face a unique discrimination as a result of their race, gender and transgender status intersecting.
 An interviewee for the project To Survive on this Shore discusses racism against black trans men:

 "In the beginning, when I started transitioning, when my features started changing, when it got to the point where I was totally male, I wondered why people were treating me differently.
 Other races were treating me differently.
 And I realized, I'm a black male now, and so when I step on the elevator, the woman's going to clutch her pocketbook, or she's going to move to the other side of the elevator, or I get doors slammed in my face."